TandoorRecipes/recipes/docs/contribute/guidelines.md

 ## Testing

 Django uses pytest-django to implement a full suite of testing.
-If you make any functional changes, please implment the appropriate tests.
+If you make any functional changes, please implement the appropriate tests.

-Tandoor is also actively soliciting contribors willing to setup vue3 testing.
+Tandoor is also actively soliciting contributors willing to setup vue3 testing.
 If you have knowledge in this area it would be greatly appreciated.

 ## API Client